 from circulation after it had been violently attacked by Guarino.

-including member of the Florentine Councils of the Comune (six times between
+posts including member of the Florentine Councils of the Comune (six times

-of their father.
+death of their father.
 The family sustained financial losses, and the

 By the late 1410s, the former housekeeper and mistress of his brother

 with his brothers.
 As for his learned colleagues, competition and the

 settling of old scores causing them to turn on him seems a more probable

 explanation.
 In any case, Niccolò was in constant strife for the rest

-of his life, much of it stemming from his own
+of his life, much of it stemming from his own arrogance.

 Place of birth and death: Florence